 Henderson Lake, Canada

 Henderson Lake is an urban water body located in Henderson Park in the eastern suburbs of the City of Lethbridge, Southern Alberta.
 The lake is of high recreational and aesthetic value and many amenities for residents have been developed around it.
 They include parklands, walkways, Japanese gardens and a golf course.
 Henderson lake is heavily enriched with phosphorus.
-This has led to a high incidence of cyanobacterial (blue green algal) blooms and prolific macrophyte growth.
+This has led to extremely pour water quality.

 Due to the importance of the lake to Lethbridge residents, the City was interested in implementing further measures aimed at improving water quality and ecological conditions; hence the use of Phoslock in 2016.